-- Minimize opportunities for sustained exposure (15 minutes or more) by ensuring sufficient social distancing with at least 6 feet between people whenever possible (e.g., adequate space exists in hallways, classrooms are large enough or class sizes are small enough, students and staff are in large outdoor spaces). - Provide frequent reminders for students and staff to stay at least 6 feet apart from one another when feasible. - Place physical barriers such as plexiglass for protection at reception desks and similar areas. - Arrange desks or seating so that students are separated from one another by 6 feet when feasible.
-If it is not possible to arrange seating 6 feet apart, consider having all students sit facing the same direction (i.e., all sitting on the same side of a table), or using barriers between students. - Designate hallways as one-way, posting directional reminders on the walls and/or floor. - Designate entrance and exit doors for classrooms and restrooms to reduce the chance that people meet face to face.
+- Minimize opportunities for sustained exposure (15 minutes or more within 6 feet distance) between students, teachers, staff and visitors in areas they may congregate, such as in waiting and reception areas, when in line, during transitions, or while waiting for transportation. - Minimize opportunities for sustained exposure (15 minutes or more within 6 feet distance) between teachers and staff during staff meetings, planning periods, lunch, recess, in teacher lounges, and break rooms and other areas teachers and staff may congregate. - Provide frequent reminders for students, teachers and staff to stay at least 6 feet apart from one another when feasible. - Place physical barriers such as plexiglass for protection at reception desks and similar areas. - Arrange furniture, such as desks or seating in classrooms, break rooms, and reception areas, so that students, teachers, staff and visitors are separated from other another by at least 6 feet when feasible.
+If it is not possible to arrange seating 6 feet apart, consider having all students, teachers, staff and visitors sit facing the same direction (i.e., all sitting on the same side of a table), or using barriers between people. - Designate hallways as one-way, posting directional reminders on the walls and/or floor. - Designate entrance and exit doors for classrooms and restrooms to reduce the chance that people meet face to face.

 - Keep students and teachers in small cohort groups that stay together as much as possible during the day, and from day to day.
-Limit mixing between cohort groups as much as possible (e.g., during recess, lunch in the cafeteria, arrival and dismissal, etc.) - Follow the recommendations outlined in Interim Guidance for Administrators and Participants of Youth, College & Amateur Sports Programs. - Discontinue activities that involve bringing together large groups of people or activities that do not allow for social distancing, including assemblies, in-person field trips, large groups using playground equipment simultaneously, etc. - Incorporate virtual events such as field trips, parents/family meetings, assemblies, and performances where possible. - If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat.
+Limit mixing between cohort groups as much as possible (e.g., during recess, lunch in the cafeteria, arrival and dismissal, etc.) - Follow the recommendations outlined in Interim Guidance for Administrators and Participants of Youth, College & Amateur Sports Programs. - If social distancing is not possible in the cafeteria, have meals delivered to the classroom or have students bring food from the cafeteria back to their classrooms to eat. - Hold physical education classes outdoors when possible. - Consider the unique needs of music programming (e.g., band, orchestra) where there may be an increased risk of transmission.
+Incorporate protocols such as disinfection of shared equipment, ensuring at least 6 feet between participants, and hand hygiene.
+Limit or avoid the playing of woodwind and brass instruments due to increased risk of respiratory droplets, and inability to wear a cloth face covering while playing. - Other group activities, such as singing (e.g. choir, glee club, a cappella groups, musical theatre) with the potential to generate increased respiratory droplets should be avoided.